jiisoft/jiiframework.ru/docs/guide-en/db-active-record.md

 When customizing the relational query for a relation, you should specify the relation name as an array key and use an anonymous function as the corresponding array value.
-The anonymous function will receive a `query` parameter which represents the [[Jii.base.ActiveQuery]] object used to perform the relational query for the relation.
+The anonymous function will receive a `query` parameter which represents the [[Jii.data.ActiveQuery]] object used to perform the relational query for the relation.
 In the code example above, we are modifying the relational query by appending an additional condition about order status.